Skin cancer prevention

 Most of us will make enough vitamin D during the summer to last the winter.
 But some people are more at risk of low vitamin D levels, such as those with darker skin, people who wear clothing that fully covers them, pregnant women and older people.
 There is more about vitamin D on our SunSmart website.
 If you are worried that you may be lacking vitamin D, talk to your GP.

-Babies and young children have delicate skin.
+Babies and young children have thinner, more delicate skin than adults.
+So their risk of getting sunburnt is much higher.
 All children, no matter whether they tan easily or not, should be protected from the sun.
 Children with fair or red hair, pale eyes or freckles are at most risk.
 Keep babies under 6 months out of direct sunlight, especially around midday.

 It is important that you make a habit of checking your own skin for any changes.
 This is especially important if you are at a high risk of getting skin cancer or have had treatment for a previous skin cancer.
 If you find any changes in your skin that happen over a few weeks or months you should get your GP to look at them.

 If your GP is worried that a skin abnormality may be a skin cancer they will refer you to a skin specialist.
 How quickly you get a referral will depend on the type of skin cancer your GP thinks you may have.
 Depending on local NHS services you may be referred to a rapid access suspected skin cancer clinic.
 There are guidelines for GPs so they know when to refer someone with a suspected skin cancer to a specialist.
 You can look at these guidelines for seeing a specialist in this section.

 There are private walk in skin clinics in the UK.
 But before you pay for this type of service, do make sure you know exactly what method of screening they use and whether it is reliable.
 Check if the people carrying out the screening are medically qualified because sometimes they are not.
 If you want a skin change checked then it is best to see your GP.